The Qlicksmart Story

 Following the success of the BladeFLASK in hospitals and clinics, Qlicksmart responded to the call from Operating Theatre nurses who needed a sterile scalpel blade remover.
 Thus, the BladeCASSETTE, BladeNeedleSYSTEM, and BladeSINGLE products were produced to provide safety in a variety of surgical settings.

 Beyond scalpel safety, Qlicksmart has worked with Australian inventors from the healthcare sector to commercialise safety products.
-These include the SnapIT—a safe a reusable ampoule opener to protect staff and patients from ampoule injuries, and the CheckCLIP—a medication identification clip designed to prevent medication errors.
+These include the SnapIT—a safe and reusable ampoule opener to protect staff and patients from ampoule injuries, and the CheckCLIP—a medication identification clip designed to prevent medication errors.

 Dr Michael Sinnott